electron/electron/spec/lib/README.md

 ### Older Utilities

-These utilities are much older than the ones above, but are in widespread use in our test suite.
-They are not as well-documented, but may still prove useful in certain test suties.
-You may have to consult the code to understand how to best use them.
+These utilities are older than the ones above, but are widely used in our test suite.
+They still prove useful in certain test suites.
+You may have to consult their source code to understand how to best use them.

 * `spec-helpers`: Catch-all module for various helpers that don't fit elsewhere
   * `defer`: Adds a function to clean up some resource after tests finish running.